What is

 Value Chain?

-Typical value chains are designed to increase the competitive advantage of a group of businesses through working in collaboration to deliver a combined value to the customer that is beyond their individual capacity to do so.
-This interdependence allows for operators to focus on what they do best while benefiting from the increased efficiency and effectiveness of working as a collective.
+The Culinary Tourism Value Chain consists of visitor-facing businesses that have the potential to contribute to and benefit from the development of culinary tourism.
+A value chain is a concept that illustrates how a businesses in a destination can benefit through working in collaboration, delivering a combined value to the customer that is beyond their individual capacity.
+This allows for operators to focus on what they do best while benefiting from the increased efficiency and effectiveness of working as a collective.
 Visitor experiences are enriched with each layer of value they receive while exploring a destination.
-This means that food tourism businesses can work together to deliver multi-sensory high-quality experiences that exceed the expectations of visitors.
+This means that culinary tourism businesses can work together to deliver high-quality experiences that exceed the expectations of visitors.

 Other definitions